chadgh/django-advanced-training/docs/features/signals.md

 ```
 All this method really accomplishes is that is adds the receiver function to the list of receivers held by the signal (instance of Signal)

 The `connect` method above has been simplified from the actual implementation to help us understand what `connect` is doing.
 First a `lookup_key` is generated for the receiver.
-This allows the signal to identify the individual receivers TODO.
+This allows the signal to identify the individual receivers and make sure that the same receiver isn't connected more than once to the signal.

 Then `self.lock` is used in a context manager to lock the signal for adding the receiver to make sure the `self.receiver` list is only modified by one process at a time.